UBC-MDS/National_Collision_DB_Group407/doc/final_report.md

 Here we attempt to build a classification model using a variety of different machine learning algorithms to distinguish between fatal and non-fatal car accidents based on a set of relevant features.
-Our best model gave us a recall and precision score of X and Y respectively.
+Our best model gave us an f1-score of 0.45 and 0.99 for the fatal and non-fatal categories respectively.
+Despite poor initial results, we believe these values are decent starting points as our dataset is highly imbalanced.

 ## Introduction: